Mechanical Systems

 Understanding is operational safety.

-Holden Lombard develops engineering competency across mechanical, electrical, thermal, and industrial systems through safety-centered technical education and disciplined systems thinking — the kind of work performed in alignment with internationally accepted safety standards.
+Engineering competency across mechanical, electrical, thermal, and industrial systems — through safety-centered education and disciplined systems thinking, aligned with internationally accepted standards.

 Across mechanical, electrical, thermal, and industrial disciplines